clcain/nginx-https-proxy/README.md

 ## Installation

 To start using this software, clone this repository and then run `docker-compose up`.
 Then, follow the instructions in the next two sections to get an HTTPS certificate set up and to configure the redirect for your domain.
-You must have Docker and docker-compose installed.
+You must have Docker installed to run the container, and you must haveand docker-compose installed to use the helper script.

 ## Obtaining new certificates from Let's Encrypt
 ```